U.S. Import Tariffs on Indian Granite, Quartzite, Marble & Natural Stone: Impact on Demand, Prices, Exporters and Probable Measures

 2025-2026 (July)41410224.64%

-Operating on slim margins, the Indian natural stone sector faces severe financial pressure.
-Few manufacturers can absorb such a steep tariff, making continued trade with the U.S. increasingly unsustainable.
-The immediate consequences are already visible: shipments of granite, marble, and quartzite are stalled at ports, orders have been widely canceled, and inventory backlogs are straining cash flows across the supply chain.
+Operating on narrow profit margins, the Indian natural stone sector now faces significant financial stress, as only a few manufacturers can absorb the impact of the steep U.S. tariffs.
+Consequently, continued trade with the American market is becoming increasingly unsustainable.
+Immediate effects are already visible: shipments of granite, marble, and quartzite are delayed at ports, orders are being canceled on a wide scale, and inventory backlogs are putting severe strain on cash flows throughout the supply chain.
+These disruptions are closely linked to the trade policy changes outlined earlier, emphasizing the broader consequences of the tariff hike.

 The new duty sharply increases the U.S. market price of Indian stone, eroding the pricing advantage that has long made India a preferred supplier.
 Competing countries such as Vietnam (20% tariff), Mexico (15%), and China (30%) now offer more competitive alternatives, threatening India’s previously strong market share.
 Industry leaders warn that smaller manufacturers may face liquidity crises or even be forced out of the U.S. market entirely.